 You'll have 6 hours with your chosen mentor, divided into 4-6 sessions.
 You'll have a few weeks in between each session to work on what has been discussed.
 Sessions can be face-to-face or remote, and more are available if needed.

-Coaching can provide immense value to clinicians at all stages of their careers, including during training, at times of transition and when taking on new leadership roles.
+Coaching can provide immense value to professionals at all stages of their careers, including during training, at times of transition and when taking on new leadership roles.
 Literature on coaching in the NHS supports benefits for both career and self, with participants showing improvements in resilience and leadership, performance and productivity, confidence and well-being.

 There is a great improvement in relations with colleagues and I feel that my work - and that of my department - has become much more efficient.